Hal & Carla

 Why values matter

-- An audience that ranks life > property → H1 accepted, C1 rejected.
+- An audience that ranks life > property → H1 and C2 accepted, C1 and H2 rejected.
+Hal goes free.

-Bench-Capon's VAF framework is the machinery that makes "different audiences, same framework, different conclusions" formally precise.
+The framework hasn't changed; the audience has.
+This is the formal machinery that makes "different audiences, same arguments, different conclusions" precise rather than vague.

 In our library